We hope you will find a property on our site that suits you.

 FEES: as of September 2015 (inc VAT)

-Administration includes contribution to : capital costs, interest costs, business rates, energy, office computers and equipment, furniture, cleaning, salaries, Employers NI contributions, corporation tax, income tax, dividend tax, commercial waste costs, depreciation, insurance, cars, parking, stationery, employees leave, sickness, part-timers, maintenance, accountants, fees to UKALA, fees to The Property Ombudsman, exorbitant fees to Rightmove, On the Market, fees to mydeposits, fees to Equifax, fees to FCC Paragon, fees to the Information Commissioners Office, Professional Indemnity insurance, advertising, loo rolls, charity and any other remaining profit
+Administration includes contribution to : capital costs, interest costs, office rent, business rates, energy, office computers and equipment, furniture, cleaning, salaries, Employers NI contributions, Employees pensions, corporation tax, income tax, dividend tax, commercial waste costs, depreciation, insurance, cars, parking, stationery, employees leave, sickness, part-timers, maintenance, accountants, fees to UKALA, fees to The Property Ombudsman, exorbitant fees to Rightmove, less fees to On the Market, fees to mydeposits, fees to Equifax, fees to FCC Paragon, fees to the Information Commissioners Office, Professional Indemnity insurance, advertising, loo rolls, charity and any other remaining profit

 Damage Deposit: around 1.5 times the monthly rent